gk072745/vastra.com/README.md

 ## Responsibilities 💪

-- Landing page UI consisting of navbar, animated image cards and authentications i.e.; Login & Register
+- Landing page UI consisting of navbar, animated image cards,slider and authentications i.e.; Login & Register
 - Paginations for each sub-sections
-- Implementation of JS With Context Api on authentications
+- Implementation of react With Context Api on authentications
 - payment, checkout done with using React Hook (State) concepts.